- CLASS: Aves (Birds)

 Waxbills are diurnal birds and stay busy foraging, socializing, and nest building.
-Orange-cheeked waxbills nest on or near the ground in grass in colonies or in individual pairs.
+Orange-cheeked waxbills nest on or near the grassy ground, in colonies or in individual pairs.
 Violet-eared waxbills build a rounded nest of grass stems lined with feathers.
 The nest may have a side entrance that features a “porch” area.
 Common waxbills nest in clumps of grass, thornbush, and vine tangles.
 The lavender variety builds nests with a downward facing entrance tube and even a “cock’s nest” on top decorated with feathers and droppings to deter predators.

 During breeding season, waxbills can become aggressive and territorial around their nest site.
 Males perform elaborate courtship displays by singing, flying, and strutting by the female.
 Lavender waxbill males even carry a piece of nesting material as he woos the hen.
 She responds with quiver of her tail; sometimes the female takes the initiative and displays for the male.
 Once united, the entrance to the nest is built with a downward-facing tube; they may also “decorate” it with bits of paper, feathers, clumps of earth, and even dead insects or deceased nestlings.
 They will make use of abandoned weaver nests, too.
 Both adults incubate the 4 to 6 eggs for 12 to 15 days while dining on insects like waxmoth larvae, aphids, and spiders.